tansieucuto/EvilAppleJuice-ESP32-simple/README.md

 5. Plug it into power and let it run.

 ## Absolute Disclaimer for Dumbasses
+oi oi oi
 This project is strictly for educational purposes, RF hardware testing, and security research in a controlled lab environment.
 If you take this device into public malls, coffee shops, or airports to harass people and end up getting your ass arrested or sued by local authorities, you are entirely on your own.
 I don't give a fuck, and I am absolutely not responsible for your stupid, illegal actions.
 Don't be a script kiddie.
-Use your brain cells.
+Use your brain cells :333